RKO Keith's Theater (Flushing, Queens): Boymelgreen, Thompson, and Karlik plans

 Doral took over ownership of the theater and sold it in May 2010 to developer Patrick Thompson for $20 million.
 Thompson planned to restore the lobby and build condominiums and a senior center behind it.
 The next January, Thompson filed an application with the New York City Board of Standards and Appeals to increase the proposed project to 357 condos and 360 parking spaces.
 Though the city approved Thompson's plans in July 2011, the Federal Aviation Administration (FAA) said the next month that the development's height might interfere with planes landing at the nearby LaGuardia Airport.
 The FAA concluded in October 2011 that the new development had to be reduced by four stories and approved a revised plan the following May.
 The theater had accumulated $400,000 in unpaid taxes by March 2012, as Thompson had not paid taxes for 14 months.
-Thompson was reportedly looking to sell the theater by that time, though he was able to reduce his delinquent tax bill over the next several months.
+Thompson was reportedly looking to sell the theater by that time, but he was able to reduce his delinquent tax bill over the next several months.

 Jerry Karlik of JK Equities bought the theater in 2013 for $30 million.
 Karlik wished to downsize the project to 269 condos and reduce the number of parking spaces in the basement.
 In addition, Karlik wished to redesign the curtain wall in front of the lobby and increase the building's height to accommodate mechanical space.
 By February 2016, Karlik had placed the building for sale again after JK Equities canceled plans to redevelop the RKO Keith's site.
 The previous developers had received a tax exemption for the site, which was also included in the sale.
 Graffiti artists had covered many parts of the abandoned theater, and its windows had been sealed with boards or bricks.